-Prevention, Intervention and Transformational Conflict Resolution are all at the heart of my work.
-My expertise is in engaging my clients with creative processes designed to create dialogue and teach skills that can be used in the most difficult leadership situations.
-The belief that helping people transform their lives begins with transforming your own, led to my well received TEDxWomen talk entitled, “The Weight of Hate.”
+Prevention, Intervention and Transformational Conflict Resolution are all at the heart of her work.
+Her expertise is in engaging clients with creative processes designed to create dialogue and teach skills that can be used in the everyday and the most difficult conversations and leadership situations.

 Three Fun Facts